thiagoa/notes/Windows.md

   - Go to "Options -> View" and Uncheck "Hide extensions for known file types"
 - AutoHotkey
   - See scripts below
-- aText (Microsoft Store to get Pro version)
-  - Go to "Preferences"
-    - Sync -> Sync location -> You know what
-    - Sync -> On
-    - Check "Start aText automatically when I sign in to Windows"
-    - Check "Request Administrator privileges when auto-start"
 - Wox (DON'T DOWNLOAD)
   - Open wox.exe (which is in portable mode) from Dropbox
     - Go to "Hotkey", set `Alt + Space`